mUsman3/data-science-model/README.md

 # Instruction
 ## Pre-Req
-  Install Docker desktop on mac/windows
+  Install Docker desktop on mac/windows goto hub.docker.com create an account just like github
 ## Clone the project on local machine
 ## Install docker on local machine
 ## Create a user on hub.docker.com